The best lenses for the Nikon Z fc in 2025: I pick out the top lenses for a new Nikon classic camera

 (Image credit: Future)

-The Nikon Z fc is certainly a nice-looking camera, harking back to the design of the Nikon FM film SLR and rather like Nikon's retro-revival Nikon Df – though with a smaller APS-C sensor and a MUCH more affordable price tag.
+To my mind, the Nikon Z fc is a thing of beauty in its own right, harking back to the design of the Nikon FM film SLR and rather like Nikon's retro-revival Nikon Df – though with a smaller APS-C sensor and a MUCH more affordable price tag.
 So what are the best lenses to get for the Nikon Z fc?
 This is where it gets a little more complicated.

 Beautiful as it is, and while the Nikon Z fc is one of the best Nikon cameras, it doesn't have that many lenses yet.
 It's true that you can use all the full frame Nikon Z lenses on this camera, but these can be big and expensive, and the smaller APS-C sensor in the Z fc produces a 'crop factor' which reduces the effective angle of view of full frame lenses.

-Some of the best Nikon Z lenses are great for the Z fc, mind, even if they are for full frame cameras, and we've some in our list.
+Some of the best Nikon Z lenses are great for the Z fc, mind, even if they are for full frame cameras, and I've got some on my list.
 For the most part, though, a smaller format camera like this needs lenses designed for the smaller sensor, particularly for wider angles of view.

-So we've also made sure to include all the dedicated Nikkor Z DX lenses Nikon currently makes, and the good news is that in addition to the two kit lenses and a telephoto lens that arrived at the start, Nikon has added an extra-wide-angle zoom and a handy little fast prime lens.
+I've also made sure to include plenty of dedicated Nikkor Z DX lenses, and the good news is that in addition to the two kit lenses and a telephoto lens that arrived at the start, Nikon has added an extra-wide-angle zoom and a handy little fast prime lens.
 It's still early days, but the lens range for the Nikon Z fc is already enough to cover most users' needs.

-You'll see that we've put 'equivalent' focal lengths in our lens specifications below.
+You'll see that I've put 'equivalent' focal lengths in our lens specifications below.
 This is so that you can judge their focal lengths in full frame camera terms.
-We also pay special attention to in-lens VR (Vibration Reduction) systems, since the Nikon Z fc does not have in-body stabilization.
+I'm also paying special attention to in-lens VR (Vibration Reduction) systems, since the Nikon Z fc does not have in-body stabilization.

 Rod Lawton